[In observance of Labor Day, we’re republishing a post from May 20, 2016, that discusses family names derived from occupations.]

 The OED has several Old English citations for the word “smith,” including this one from the epic poem Beowulf, which scholars say may have been written as early as the 700s:

 “Swa hine fyrndagum worhte wæpna smið” (“As it was made for him by a weapon smith in days of old”).

 In addition to being old, “smith” has referred to a wider variety of jobs than those other terms.

 When it showed up in Old English, the OED says, a “smith” was someone who worked “in iron or other metals; esp. a blacksmith or farrier; a forger, hammerman.”
 It was also used in compounds like “coopersmith,” “goldsmith,” “gunsmith,” “locksmith,” and “silversmith.”

 “Smith” may have been used as a personal “byname” before any of those other occupational words even showed up in English.
-(Bynames or nicknames, used to identify individuals and to distinguish one John or Alfred from another, were the precursors of the inherited family names that developed after the Norman Conquest.)
+(Bynames, used to identify individuals and to distinguish one John or Alfred from another, were the precursors of the inherited family names that developed after the Norman Conquest.)

 A document from the late 900s granting freedom to a slave named “Ecceard smith” may be the earliest example of such a byname.